anakhaei/CarND-PID-Control-Project/README.md

 4. Set P and D to the last stable values.
 5. Increase the I gain until it brings you to the setpoint with the number of oscillations desired

 b.
-In the next step, I fine tuned the parameters by using Twiddle algorithms.
-I used an algorithm to evaluate the quality of each gain settings.
+In the secondstep, I fine tuned the parameters by using Twiddle algorithm.

 ## Discussion

 My implementation follows the general processing flow as taught in the lessons and I was able to meet the required performance.
-The interesting part was finetuning the parameters.
+The interesting part was fine-tuning the parameters.
 I developped an algorithm to evaluate the quality of the steering values over 1 full track.
-The algorithm uses steering values and steering_dot and steering_dot_dot to generate a metric that I can use during the finetuning of the parameters.
+The algorithm uses steering values and steering_dot and steering_dot_dot to generate a metric that I can use twiddle algorithm.